 | Subject: International Cooperation

-Second edition of the contest of ideas to find new uses for the life vests from the Island of Lesbos
+4th edition of the contest of ideas to find new uses for the materials stacked on the island of Lesbos

 The International Cooperation Service of the AMB and the organisation Lesvos Solidarity announce the 4th edition of the Social Ideas Contest, aimed at giving a new use to pieces of life vests, inflatable boats (dinghies), plastics and clothing stacked on Lesbos island (Greece).
 More than 30 students participated in the three previous editions of the contest, in which 6 projects were awarded.

 This year, thanks to the success of the previous editions, participation is also open to students of plastic art, textile, design and engineering, with the necessary artistic and technical skills to fulfil the demands of the Safe Passage project, managed by Lesvos Solidarity.